dotlang/language/README.md

 - You can cast a tuple literal to a specific type. `var g = @MyTuple({field=10, field2=20})`

 ## Union
+- unions are types based on dynamic type so `type A := Shape | Circle` is valid.
 `type MaybeInt := int | Nothing`
 Labels define a new type which has only one value with the same notation (or use them).
 `type UnionType := Type1 | Type2 | Type3 | ...`